-Commerce's Office of Clean Energy Economic Development supports business and policy leaders as North Carolina transitions to the clean energy future, a significant market shift that's yielding new opportunities to improve both the environment and the state's economy.
+Commerce's Energy and Infrastructure Office (EIO) supports business and policy leaders by providing subject-matter expertise on energy demand and deployment, as North Carolina navigates the market-driven demand for a low carbon emissions future.
+This significant shift is yielding new opportunities to improve both the environment and the state's economy.

 The Office provides technical expertise and resources to help communities and organizations take advantage of the shift to energy sources that reduce or eliminate harmful carbon emissions.